-The Director establishes contact with the Reporter(s) of the alleged Honor Pledge violation and coordinates a time for the CIs and the Reporter to meet.
-The meeting will usually occur in Fairchild Hall 215.
+The Director establishes contact with the Reporter(s) of the alleged Honor Pledge violation and the CIs will coordinate a time for the CIs and the Reporter to meet.
+The meeting can occur in Fairchild Hall 215.
 CIs should be enough familiar with the initial report to discuss together what questions might be asked during interviews.

 •Explain to the Reporter that this meeting is primarily to gather information about the Case.